 7. Big Basin Redwoods State Park

-This State Park is located in the Santa Cruz Mountains, (in the north of San Jose).
+This State Park is in the Santa Cruz Mountains, (north of San Jose).
 It is one of the most popular parks and exotic places in California.
-It has a wide variety of ecosystems, including coastal Douglas fir forest, riparian woodland, grassland communities, and chaparral shrublands.
+It has various ecosystems, including coastal Douglas fir forest, riparian woodland, grassland communities, and chaparral shrublands.

 The park also has six miles of hiking trails that offer access to an impressive variety of wildlife, including black bears (although rarely seen), American mule deer, gray foxes, and even red-tailed hawks if you’re lucky enough to spot them!